epsil/gll/README.md

 Thus, in the second case when the function has been called before, we just insert the continuation into the list of continuations.
 Our "inside man" will then notify the continuation of new results as they are produced.
 Meanwhile, the continuation goes through the results that have already been memoized, and then it "goes to sleep".

 Now we are ready to memoize our parser combinators.
-We use `memo-cps` for the returned parsers and `memo` for the parser combinators, which don't have a continuation.
+We use `memo-cps` for the returned parsers and `memo` for the parser combinators, which are regular functions.
 As before, the use of `memo` is necessary because `delay-parser` delays the combinators to being called at runtime.

 ```Scheme
 (define succeed